IndrajeetPatil/ggstatsplot/README.md

-In addition to these basic plots, `ggstatsplot` also provides **`grouped_`** versions for most functions that makes it easy to repeat the same anlysis for any grouping variable.
+In addition to these basic plots, `ggstatsplot` also provides **`grouped_`** versions for most functions that makes it easy to repeat the same analysis for any grouping variable.

 Future versions will include other types of statistical analyses and plots as well.

-## Installation
+# Installation

 To get the latest, stable CRAN release (`0.0.5`):